LAB – Quantum Sensing With Solid State Spins (Week 2)#

 Once you have obtained data exhibiting strong coupling, try increasing the number of VNA traces being averaged over per each magnetic field strength to see if the contrast improves further.

-viii) Estimate the sensitivity#
+iv) Estimate the sensitivity#

 With your acquired data, please estimate the maximal magnetic field sensitivity you have achieved.
 The phase noise of the spectrum analyzer in the VNA is measured to be -103\(~\)dBc/Hz at 1\(~\)GHz (for simplicity, we will assume the noise level is the same for our frequencies).